wasn-eu/CubeCell_Getting_Started/README.md

 ![Capsule_Connector](https://github.com/raystream/CubeCell_Getting_Started/raw/master/images/Capsule_wo_Sensor.jpg)
 ![Capsule_and_USB](https://github.com/raystream/CubeCell_Getting_Started/raw/master/images/Capsule_and_USB.jpg)
 - connect the micro USB of the USB board to your computer

-- if you have a CubeCell board just connect the micro USB to your computer
+If you have a CubeCell board just connect the micro USB to your computer

 ## Use CubeCell Configurator to upload firmware